 When trying to prove residency, one of these items alone is not enough to decide if you are a resident of California.
 We require at least two items to support a Statement of Legal Residence Form when evaluating residency.

-Those students who have been away from Napa Valley College for three years or longer will need to complete the Statement of Legal Residence Form and submit it to Admissions & Records.
+Those students who have been away from Napa Valley College for two semesters or longer (excluding summer) will need to complete the Statement of Legal Residence Form and submit it to Admissions & Records.
 The form needs to be accompanied by the same forms of documentation as stated above.

 Members of the Military